ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 - Lack of centralized patient data
 - Inability for remote monitoring by clinicians
-- Difficulty in comparative analysis between patients
+- Difficulty in comparative analysis between patients and treatment groups
 - Lack of tools to measure progression over time
+- No capacity for statistical analysis across the three RCTs
+- Limited ability to visualize and compare key outcome measures (muscle strength, cross-sectional area, pennation angle, echo intensity)

 ## 3. WEB DASHBOARD REQUIREMENTS